Best Resource for Understanding Permanent Care Orders in Victoria

 Permanent Care Orders are what most people actually want.
 A PCO is granted by the Children's Court under the Children, Youth and Families Act 2005.
 It transfers guardianship and custody to the carer.
 The child lives permanently with the carer.
 The PCO continues until the child turns 18.
 It is, in practical terms, what most people mean when they say they want to "permanently adopt" a child from the system.

-But you cannot go straight to a PCO.
-This is the central fact that the recruitment materials systematically understate.
+But a direct route to a PCO is not the usual pathway.
+This is the central practical fact that the recruitment materials systematically understate.
 To be in a position where the Children's Court will consider granting a PCO, several conditions must typically be met:

 - The child must be in the out-of-home care system under a court order.